noahehall/nodeproto/README.md

   - each *package/package.json* should contain a `config` section with the default (and *public*) environment variables
     - *do not* create an `.env.example` - use the `package/package.json.config` section
   - create a `package/.env` file with environment variables you want to use in each microservice, referencing the name and values in the `package/package.json.config`
+    - to apply default values specified in `package.json.config` set the var name in the `.env` file to nothing, e.g. `API_HTTP_PORT=` and `@nodeproto/envproto.syncEnv` will update `process.env.API_HTTP_PORT` to the value specified in the `package.json.config`
+      - if the the `.env` file has a value for the variable, it WILL NOT be updated!
+        - this is so values set via CLI or `.env` take precedence over `package.json.config` values

 ### enabling SSL
   - self-signed certificates auto created on dev